Associate Professor of Physics

 Discovering new planets

 My other line of research asks, “what environment are stars born into?”
-To help answer this, I’ve observed from the James Clerk Maxwell Telescope (JCMT) and Caltech Submillimeter Observatory (CSO) on Mauna Kea, Hawaii, and from the Antarctic Submillimeter Telescope and Remote Observatory (AST/RO) at the Earth’s south pole.
-Stellar nurseries are shrouded in clouds of gas and dust, which are best penetrated by and emit most of their energy in the far-infrared and submillimeter colors of light.
-Because moisture in Earth’s atmosphere blocks these colors, the best telescopes for these observations are located where it’s high, dry, and cold.
-These observations have helped determine basic properties of the places where stars are first formed – including what types of chemicals are present and their abundances and densities.
+To help answer this, I’ve observed from giant telescopes atop Mauna Kea, Hawaii, and spent several summers working at the South Pole, Antarctica, to install and test state-of-the-art infrared detectors.
+Stellar nurseries are shrouded in clouds of gas and dust, which are best penetrated by and emit most of their energy in the far-infrared and submillimeter wavelengths of light.
+Because moisture in Earth’s atmosphere blocks these wavelengths, the best telescopes for these observations are located where it’s high, dry, and cold.
+These observations have helped unveil the conditions into which stars are born.

 I direct the Westminster College Planetarium, where we offer indoor fulldome programs and outdoor stargazing for the College, surrounding community, K-12 classes, scouts, and other groups.
 For more information please visit our website at www.westminster.edu/planetarium.